Pycord-Development/guide/README.md

 # Purpose
-This guide is meant to serve as a professional guide to **all** of Pycord's features, this also mean's everything is critiqued to end up at the best quality.
+This guide is meant to serve as a professional guide to **all** of Pycord's features, this also means that everything is critiqued to end up at the best quality.
 If a part of the guide doesn't make these expectations it will either be refactored, or redone.